 - Health Care Proof of Expense

 You have a grace period -- ending on April 15 -- to submit paperwork for expenses incurred during the previous calendar year.
 For example, if you incurred eligible expenses one year, you would have until April 15 of the following year to submit your claim.
 After April 15, you forfeit any money that was contributed the previous year and was left in your reimbursement accounts.
 Although you have until April 15 to submit your claims, only expenses from the previous calendar year -- Jan.
 1 through Dec.
 31 -- are eligible for reimbursement.
 You must be a participant in the plan during the time period when the expenses are incurred in order to claim them for reimbursement.
 Additionally, you can carry over up to $500 of unused funds from your current health care reimbursement account into the next plan year.
 These funds will automatically carry over for use for eligible expenses in the next plan year if you were an Active employee in a benefits-eligible work status on December 31.
+Note: Due to the COVID-19 pandemic, the grace period for filing 2019 claims has been extended to December 31, 2020.

 Please note: The grace period does not apply to the Health Care Card.
 The Health Care Card can only be used for expenses incurred during the current plan year.